 At the same time, voice-enabled interfaces provide an additional layer of simplicity for older generations who are not incredibly computer savvy.
 By delivering voice search to these kinds of consumers, retailers can potentially increase their customer base and online sales.

-It is critical to understand that there is a growing focus on user experience optimization from both online shoppers and search engines like Google.
+It is critical to understand that there is a growing focus on ecommerce conversion optimization from both online shoppers and search engines like Google.
 Therefore, it is essential for brands to be on the cutting-edge of providing the highest quality user experience possible.

 The trends outlined above will give sellers a good start on improving their on-site experiences for a new era of ecommerce.
 However, if sellers want to produce a remarkable user experience that stuns shoppers and stands out from competitors, then reach out to design and conversion optimization specialists.
 Visture, for example, has an award-winning team of experienced professionals who can help conceptualize, craft, and launch a user experience that captivates consumers and increases ecommerce revenue.
 A good user experience paired with rich, detailed product information that is consistent is a recipe for success in ecommerce!